gulmert89/studyRoom_docker/README.md

-### Lesson 44: Base Image Issues
-* You can look for specific tags from images on the Hub.
-* `alpine` version/tag means that you are using the most stripped down version of that image.
-### Lesson 46: Copying Build Files
-* The previous container doesn't have your local build files!
-Thus, you need to copy them into that container.
-* In the command `COPY ./ ./`, the first path is where your local files is.
-You guess the second path :D
 ### Lesson 47: Container Port Mapping
 * `docker run -p 8080:8080 image_id/name`: Route incoming requests to the (first) port on local host to the (second) port inside the container.
 * The ports don't need to be identical.
 Our port could be 5000. (e.g. `-p 5000:8080`)